Translating with memoQ editor

 -

-If you decide to group your warnings by row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.
+Active warnings marked in yellow If you decide to group your warnings by Row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.

 -

-If you decide to group your warnings by row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.
+Ignored warnings marked in gray If you decide to group your warnings by Row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.

 -

-Errors marked in red
+Errors marked in red Errors can't be ignored.

-If you decide to group your errors by row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.
+If you decide to group your errors by Row, in the top-left corner of the card, memoQ editor shows you the row number, then the issue type and its description.

 -